thijnmens/ScuffedBot/README.md

 # Scuffed Bot
-The Scuffed Bot for the scuffed tourney server
+The Scuffed Bot for the Beat Saber Scuffed Tourneys server

-don't complain about broken code, thats how i write and i am terrible at it ;)
+don't complain about broken code, it's part of the scuffed theme